-Mr. Ahir is vice president of the Super 8 Motel, located in District 8.
-He will serve a second term which will expire on Sept.
+Vijay Ahir was vice president of the Super 8 Motel, located in District 8.
+He would serve a second term which would expire on Sept.
 30, 2018.

-Neighborhood Block Watch Grant Oversight Committee

-Vice Mayor Laura Pastor recommends the following individual for appointment:
+Neighborhood Block Watch Grant Oversight Committee Vice Mayor Laura Pastor recommends the following individual for appointment: